gbrlmza/lana-bechallenge-checkout/README.md

 ---
 ### Endpoints

 REST interface was used to access the app.
-Could be also gRPC o GraphQL.
+Could be also gRPC or GraphQL.
 With the implemented architecture how the app is served can be easily changed without touching the domain logic.

 The app exposes these endpoints.
 All are available on the same port but metrics and profiling are usually in different ports for security reasons.